richasardana/richasardana.github.io/manual/_posts/2021-11-02-meetings-overview.md

 The purpose of these lab meetings is to communicate and to exchange useful ideas, not to simply "update", nor to impress.
 These are also your opportunities to hone your presentation skills, so take advantage of it.
 This will usually be a talk with slides, with sub-goals:

 * Teach the group about your work.
 Make it accessible to everyone.
-Give a good, thoughful introduction so everyone understands the why, what, and how.
+Give a good, thoughtful introduction so everyone understands the why, what, and how.
 * Articulate what you are thinking about your work's status and future.
 * Solicit feedback and ideas from other lab members, to improve your project(s).
 * Practice for talks outside the lab, in a friendly environment.